Explore All Topics

 SingleUp to $44,625$44,626 to $492,300$492,301 and up

-Married filing separatelyUp to $44,625$44,626 to $276,900$276,901 and up
+Married Filing SeparatelyUp to $44,625$44,626 to $276,900$276,901 and up

-Head of householdUp to $59,750$59,751 to $523,050$523,051 and up
+Head of HouseholdUp to $59,750$59,751 to $523,050$523,051 and up

-Married filing jointlyUp to $89,250$89,251 to $553,850$553,851 and up
+Married Filing JointlyUp to $89,250$89,251 to $553,850$553,851 and up

-2024 long-term capital-gains rates, by filing status
+2024 long-term capital gains tax rate by filing status

 Tax filing status0% tax rate15% tax rate20% tax rate